John D. Rockefeller would use Flex

 He eventually managed his way to where he could sell a barrel of oil, with impeccable customer service, and turn a profit at a price less than what it cost his competitors to deliver the very same product.
 By paying close attention to the things that mattered, Mr. Rockefeller made his Standard Oil Company so successful that he became the wealthiest man in the world!

 This just got me thinking about the importance of business intelligence, and this is where tools like Flex really shine.
-I think Rockefeller would have been a flex user.
+Do you think Rockefeller would have been a flex user?

 John D. Rockefeller would use Flex was first published on November 16, 2006.